wp-plugins/bj-lazy-load/readme.txt

 = Version 0.6.7 =
 * Combined JS files for faster loading
-* Bugfix for when viewport is resized (now triggering scroll event)
+* Bugfix for when viewport is resized – now triggering scroll event (thanks kReEsTaL)

 = Version 0.6.6 =
 * Option to disable BJ Lazy Load for MobilePress